garrandall/popular-music-data/tracks/dip-it-low-christina-milian.md

 Roll it all around
 Poke it out let your back roll
 Pop pop pop that thing
 Ima show you how to make your man say "Ooo"

 We can move if you wanna
 We can move if you wanna
 We can mooove if you wanna
 We can mooooooove...

 Dip it low
 Pick it up slow (slowww)
-Roll it all around (ohhhh)
+Roll it all around (oh)
 Poke it out let your back roll
 Pop pop pop that thing (yeah)
 Ima show you how to make your man say "Ooo"
 Dip it low
 Pick it up slow
 Roll it all around
 Poke it out let your back roll (come on come on come on) Pop pop pop that thing
-Ima show you how to make your man say "Ooo" (ooooh)
+Ima show you how to make your man say "Ooo" (oh

 Dip it low
 Pick it up slow
 Roll it all around
 Poke it out let your back roll
 Pop pop pop that thing
 Ima show you how to make your man say "Ooo"
 Dip it low
 Pick it up slow
 Roll it all around